godotengine/godot-docs/tutorials/animation/creating_movies.rst

 Pressing :kbd:`F8` (:kbd:`Cmd + .` on macOS) or pressing :kbd:`Ctrl + C` on the
 terminal running Godot is **not recommended**, as it will result in an improperly formatted AVI file with no duration information.
 For PNG image sequences, PNG images will not be negatively altered, but the associated WAV file will still lack duration information.
+OGV files might end up with slightly different duration video and audio tracks but still valid.

 Some video players may still be able to play the AVI or WAV file with working video and audio.
 However, software that makes use of the AVI or WAV file such as